In this article we discuss how to help young Children learn to write.

-Guide them as they write and remind them to move from top to bottom or left to right.
+You can find a handwriting worksheet generator online which you can use to guide them as they write and remind them to move from top to bottom and left to right.

 This way, the kids will learn how it feels to make letters without having to struggle or worry about how to hold a pencil.
 It will also show them that writing can actually be fun.